Blair: Right, I'm sure that's why your nose is bleeding.

 - Happens to Satou once in Welcome to the NHK.
 Interestingly enough, despite being linked to arousal, it's a regular, realistic nosebleed instead of an explosive fountain of blood.

 - All the male officers of Bokuto Precinct in You're Under Arrest!, but most notably Ken Nakajima, spring major nosebleeds the first time they meet new officer Aoi Futaba, who is beautiful, kind, highly accomplished and generally everything one might want in a woman.
-There's just one minor problem: Aoi isn't a woman...
-(Biologically speaking, at least)
+There's just one minor problem: Aoi is not your typical kind of woman.

 Nakajima: All I have to say is, this whole thing shrivels the morale of the men!